MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 The recent actions panel only shows changes you made in the last 30 days.
 Changes made by other admins and organization-level changes will not show in the panel.

 You can also download a .csv file of all your changes made in the last 30 days.
-The exported data from the .csv file is especially useful when you need to perform a deeper analysis.

 ## View recent actions of a site